Sameerm799/Individual-Git-Exercise/README.md

 git checkout -b feature-modify
 The program now has the feature to modify the value of the corresponding key.
 This time used git to merge and commit the branch.
 Main branch is updated properly locally and on github.

+## Added comments for video
+Added comments into dictionary.py, to explain what the purpose of the features delete and modify do.